fhellwig/azure-assign/README.md

 The last block is an array of one or more applications.
 Each is identified by its client ID and contains an array of assignments that describe which groups are assigned to what roles *for that application*.
 The roles are specified using the `value` property in the `appRoles` section of the application's manifest.json file.

 Note that we use the group ID, and not the display name as this can be easily changed in the Azure portal.
 You can add as many applications as you like.
-They can each have their group and role assignments.
+They can each have their own group and role assignments.
 The groups and roles need not be the same for each application.

 ## Execution